cea-trust-platform/trust-documentation/doc/source/srcs/user_tutorials/coolprop.md

 # Instead, you can do : make -j all ...
 ```

-Once done, **you need to configure TRUST** with the following (maybe additional) option
+Once done, **you need to configure TRUST** with the following (maybe additional) option:

 ```bash
 ./configure $OPTIONS -with-coolprop=YOUR_PATH_COOLPROP
 make
 ```
-This configure with make it also possible to access CoolProp via a python module.
-You can try it
+This configure option make it also possible to access CoolProp via a python module.
+You can try it:

 ```bash
 source env_TRUST.sh